IkBenDeSjaak/devops-minor/kubernetes.md

 ##### PersistentVolume

 A PersistentVolume (PV) is a cluster-wide storage unit with a lifecycle independent from a Pod provisioned by an administrator.
 It relies on network attached storage (NAS).
 This can be cloud or a local network.
-It stays available to a Pod even if this storage gets rescheduled to another Node.
+It stays available to a Pod even if this storage gets rescheduled to another Node because the file system is mounted to the cluster.

 ![Kubernetes overview PersistentVolume](/images/k8s-overview-persistentvolume.png)